wpsight/wpcasa/wpcasa/README.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =
-Maintenance release with minor fixes and improvements
+Fixes a bug with default values from settings (e.g. currency) and add some minor improvements.